apache/asterixdb/asterix-doc/src/site/markdown/aql/primer-sql-like.md

 naming five of the most frequently used clauses from the syntax of a full AQL query.
 AQL also includes _group by_ and _limit_ clauses, as you will see shortly.
-Roughly speaking, for SQL afficiandos, the _for_ clause in AQL is like the _from_ clause in SQL, the _return_ clause in AQL is like the _return_ clause in SQL (but appears at the end instead of the beginning of a query), the _let_ clause in AQL is like SQL's _with_ clause, and the _where_ and _order by_ clauses in both languages are similar.
+Roughly speaking, for SQL afficiandos, the _for_ clause in AQL is like the _from_ clause in SQL, the _return_ clause in AQL is like the _select_ clause in SQL (but appears at the end instead of the beginning of a query), the _let_ clause in AQL is like SQL's _with_ clause, and the _where_ and _order by_ clauses in both languages are similar.